Point Calimere

-Kodiakkarai also called Point Calimere or Cape Calimere, is a low headland of the Coromandel Coast, in the Nagapattinam district of the Indian state of Tamil Nadu.
+Point Calimere, also called Cape Calimere or Kodiakkarai, is a low headland of the Coromandel Coast, in the Nagapattinam district of the Indian state of Tamil Nadu.
 The Cape is located about 9 km south of Vedaranyam in the Kaveri delta, and marks a nearly right-angle turn in the coastline.
 The antiquity of the area is evidenced by the Kodi Kuzhagar temple built during the Chola period, and a Chola lighthouse, which was destroyed in the 2004 Indian Ocean tsunami.

 Kodiakkarai has been designated as a Ramsar site since August 2002.
 Point Calimere is also associated with the mythological Hindu epic, The Ramayana.
 The highest point of the cape, at an elevation of 4 m, is Ramarpatham, meaning "Rama's feet" in Tamil.
 A stone slab on the Cape bears the impressions of two feet and is said to be the place where Rama stood and reconnoitered Ravana's kingdom in Sri Lanka, which is 48 km to the south of the Point.
 It is also mentioned by Kalki in his historical novel Ponniyin Selvan.

+Etymology and names

+The name Point Calimere has been historically associated with the Tamil name Kallimēdu (கள்ளிமேடு).
+The Great Trigonometrical Survey of India, in its report for 1876–77, described “Calimere” as properly Kallimēdu, meaning “Euphorbia mound”, referring to kalli, a Tamil name applied to species of Euphorbia, and mēdu, meaning a mound or elevated ground.
+The identification was independently recorded by John Watson McCrindle in his study of Ptolemy's geography, where Calimere was described as a corrupted form of the Tamil compound Kallimedu.
+McCrindle further connected the locality with Ptolemy's ancient geographical name Kalligikon, although this identification represented a nineteenth-century scholarly interpretation rather than an established ancient place-name continuity.
+The same form remained in contemporary gazetteer usage, with the Imperial Gazetteer of India listing the headland as “Point Calimere (Kallimedu)”.

+The adjoining settlement is known in Tamil as Kodikkarai (கோடிக்கரை), a form that appeared in nineteenth-century administrative records as Codicaray.
+The Manual of the Administration of the Madras Presidency recorded Calimere Point and Codicaray separately, describing the latter as the nearby village, sanitarium and pilgrimage place associated with the coastal beacon.

+Geography

+Point Calimere is a low coastal headland at the southern end of Nagapattinam district, where the Palk Strait meets the Bay of Bengal.
+It forms one of the seaward extremities of the Kaveri delta and marks a pronounced turn in the coastline.
+The surrounding terrain consists of coastal forest, mudflats, shallow wetlands, salt marshes and sandy shore.
+Elevation within the Point Calimere wetland complex ranges from sea level to about 6 m, with Ramarpatham forming its highest point.